Chisholm Trail - Background

 THE BUSWAY, CAMBRIDGE NORTH STATION TO DITTON MEADOWS

-- A new bridge close to the existing railway bridge would allow the Trail to continue across the river.
+- A new bridge close to the existing railway bridge will allow the Trail to continue across the river.
 Known currently as the ‘Abbey-Chesterton bridge’, this £4.5m project is funded separately.
 Planning permission for the Abbey-Chesterton Bridge was granted in February 2017.

 - The existing narrow wooden jetty under the railway bridge will be widened.
 This will not hamper rowing.